isomerpages/mlaw-corp/_covid19/05-A-notification-for-relief.md

 ### Notification for Relief ###

-We recommend that both parties first discuss, understand each other’s positions, and try to reach a compromise which parties can do, taking into account the framework set out in the Act as well as the rental relief framework set out in the Amendment Act.
+We recommend that both parties first discuss, understand each other’s positions, and try to reach a compromise, taking into account the framework set out in the Act as well as the rental relief framework set out in the Amendment Act.

 <u>Notification for Relief is NOT NEEDED for Rental Relief</u>